cloud-it-in/azure-template/README.md

 >> Attach and upload the file and execute.

 ** Please note of the scripts have reboots as a part of the script, it is not ideal to do it through extention.
 The alternate ways would be through DSC ( Desired State Configuration) or use other tools like Chef / Puppet.

+# Custom Script Extensions for Linux Virtual Machines - Practice commands

+// Apply custom script extensions for a Linux Virtual Machine

+az vm extension set --resource-group azuredemo --vm-name linuxvm --name customScript --publisher Microsoft.Azure.Extensions --settings customscript.json

+This chapter has the configuration file attached as a resource.
+Please ensure you have a GitHub account and attach the URL for your account.

+In the GitHub account , create a repository and add a file named install_web.sh1 that has the following contents

+apt-get update -y && apt-get upgrade -y

+apt-get install -y nginx